twf2360/Newtons-Cradle/README.md

 4. Extend to a Newtons Cradle
     - Done, but more testing needing to be done to prove it works
     - Plotting function needs updating
+    - Animate?
 5. Add a configuration file?
+6. Add a dataframe of important information